 It is not about creating followers, a photo op, or seeking a newsworthy story for your social media.
 Not to discourage you, but if we want deeper connections and authentic relationships, we need to be present and attentive.
 We need to unplug, turn off our phones, and be present.
 We need to place a priority on our relationships.
 And, most importantly, we need to build our relationships on the foundation of Christ.

 As mentioned earlier, we are the most connected society in history, and based on the research, we are the loneliest society.
 I believe we need to rethink connection and connectivity.
 I believe we need to reach out and spend time in the presence of one another in an effort to build genuine relationships.

 How are your relationships?
 Are you struggling with loneliness?
 Are you feeling left out?
 Are you seeking connection?
 I hope you know that you are not alone and there is hope.

-My prayer for you is that you find comfort and solace in God’s word.
-I encourage you to be intentional and spend time reading through scripture and praying His word.
+My prayer for you is that you find comfort and solace in God’s Word.
+I encourage you to be intentional and spend time reading through scripture and praying through the scriptures.
 When your feelings begin to overwhelm you, or you feel lonely, dig deep into God’s word.
 Read your Bible, spend time in prayer, and reach out to a sister-in-Christ.
 And, please know I am here to connect with you!

 “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.”
 John 14:27 NKJV